 Request Your Child Support Consultation.
 Call (850) 257-7086!

-As experienced attorneys with a staff of devoted parents, we understand
+As experienced lawyers with a staff of devoted parents, we understand that

 we first need to get to know our clients and their unique circumstances.